MethodsAndPractices/vsteam/.docs/params/memberDescriptor.md

-### -MemberDescriptor
+### MemberDescriptor

-A member descriptor retrieved by Get-VsTeamUser
+A member descriptor retrieved by Get-VsTeamUser.

 ```yaml
 Type: String